 Assistant Battery Coordinator

 Shaq Page is a South Carolina native coming from Myrtle Beach, SC.
-He Marched with the spirit of Chanticleer drumline under the direction of Dr. Jesse Willis.
-He has previously served as battery caption head for MyrtleBeatz Independent percussion, as well as returning for his second season at CTP!
-Currently he serves as the percussion director for North Myrtle Beach High School.
+Attending high school in Columbia, SC under the direction of Dale T. Hair, and AJ Pace.
+He marched with the Spirit of Chanticleer drumline under the direction of Dr. Jesse Willis from 2010-2013.
+He has previously served as battery caption head for MyrtleBeatz Independent percussion, as well as returning for his 3rd season at CTP!
+Currently he serves as the percussion director for North Myrtle Beach High School, as well as teaching the percussion at North Myrtle Beach middle school.
+His teaching experience also includes private lessons, as well as large marching ensembles for parades in Horry County.

 Ryan west is a native of Union, South Carolina.
 While in Union he was the drum captain, center marimba, and center snare for Union county high school’s marching band and Indoor Percussion group.
 He led the group to 1st place in the state, 1st place at CIPA championships, and 14th at WGI world championships in Scholastic A class.
 Ryan also spent time with the independent Open class indoor percussion group Catalyst Percussion.
 Along with his involvement in indoor percussion for 7 years, he also competed as a soloist in the junior festival piano competition and won best performer.